fatiando/website/README.md

 ## Logo fonts

-The font used in the front page banner is El Messiri and the one in the navbar is ABeeZee.
+The font used in the front page banner is El Messiri.

 ## License